 The Schindler family established a memorial scholarship fund in Emily's name.
 Each year, a scholarship is awarded to a graduating SPY senior - current or former swimmer.
 In 2009, a second scholarship was established and is granted to a non-SPY swimmer annually at the Winterfest Swim Meet.
 To date, more than $25,000 in scholarship money has been given to 42 swimmers.

-The event is held each Spring, and is comprised of an 800 yard swim, a 9 mile bike ride and a 3 mile run, beginning at the SPY center.
-Please check back for event details in advance of the 2012 triathlon.
+The event is held each Spring, and is comprised of an 800 yard swim, a 9 mile bike ride and a 3 mile run, beginning at the Severna Park Community Center.
+Please check our news blast for event details in the Spring.

-Donations to the Fund can be directed to:
+Donations to the scholarship fund can be directed to:

 Attn: Emily Schindler Memorial Fund